aviskase/aviskase.github.io/content/articles/2025/2025-03-04-writeup-tryhackme-include/index.md

 ## Getting admin credentials via SSRF

-After successful privilege escalation, profile has two new links: "API" and "Settings".
+After successful privilege escalation, the page has two new links: "API" and "Settings".

 ![Screenshot of the page with new links](ctf_include_profile_admin.png)